civilcoder55/streaming-app/readme.md

 ## About The Project

-web app built with nodejs to stream video on deamand files in adaptive hls streaming ..
+video on demand adaptive streaming service built with nodejs ..

 ## Features